 WINDOW_MEDIAN

-The Tableau WINDOW_MEDIAN function will calculate the median from the start point to end in a table.
+The Tableau WINDOW_MEDIAN function will calculate the median in a table from the start point to the end.
 The syntax of this WINDOW_MEDIAN is:

 WINDOW_MEDIAN(Expression, start_point, end_point)